bellacong/hello-world/README.md

 # hello-world
 #The very first repository
 Hello Github!
-Ready to build smoe great cofe!
+Ready to build some great code!